WentaoWu2001/WentaoWu2001.github.io/_pages/cv.md

 ======
 *Master*
 * Jun.
 2024 – Present
-  * Diffusion and Arterial spin labeling (ASL) MRI for prediction of outcomes in Neonate Stroke Patients
+  * Added value of perfusion MRI in neonatal arterial ischemic stroke for delineation of biomarker and prediction of remote seizure
   * University of Pennsylvania & Children's Hospital of Philadelphia, Philadelphia, USA
-  * Advisor: Dr. Minhui Ouyang.
+  * Advisor: Dr. Minhui Ouyang & Dr. Hao Huang.

 * Mar.
 2024 – Present
-  * Prediction of two-year neurodevelopmental outcome of hypoxic-ischemic encephalopathy (HIE) infants based on brain white matter (WM) microstructure
+  * Accurate prediction of 2-year-old neurodevelopmental outcomes in mild hypoxic-ischemic encephalopathy (HIE) with neonatal white matter microstructure
   * University of Pennsylvania & Children's Hospital of Philadelphia, Philadelphia, USA
-  * Advisor: Dr. Hao Huang & Dr. Minhui Ouyang.
+  * Advisor: Dr. Minhui Ouyang & Dr. Hao Huang.

 * Nov.
 2023 – Dec.
 2023
   * Brain functional network changes and their correlations to neurodevelopment and genotypes in CHD